ImErvin/SecretMessage/README.md

         documentation explaining how the application works, and write a short user guide for it.

-      *Advantage*: Python allows your to run your server locally and it implements Flask.<br />
+      *Advantage*: Python allows you to run your server locally and it implements Flask.<br />
       *Disadvantage*: I had to learn Python which added to development time.

       **Flask**<br/>
       Flask was selected as we have been using Flask in our lectures and labs in college.
-      Flask is a pretty obvious choice as it's a framework for Python that aims to make development of web applications a lot developer friendly.
-The fact that we thoroughly used Flask during our labs, I had substantial knowledge base on how Flask works.<br />
+      Flask is a pretty obvious choice as it's a framework for Python that aims to make development of web applications a lot more developer friendly.
+The fact that we thoroughly used flask during our labs meant that I had a substantial knowledge base on how flask worked<br />
       *Advantage*: Flask implements great libaries for developing a web app.<br />
       *Disadvantage*: I had to learn how to use Flask and the libraries it provides.